-If you need your lenses setup with prescription glasses, then you can’t have a single lens!
+If you need your lenses set up with prescription glasses, then you can’t have single lens masks!
 Take that into consideration when shopping for a mask and wearing glasses where you require corrective lenses!

 Masks with multiple lenses usually have a single lens or two lenses in the front and then two lenses on the side.
 This gives you a better side view.
 Overall, this might feel more natural for some people.

 The Angle of the Lens

 Sometimes you can see old dive masks that pretty much run parallel to the face.
 Modern masks often (usually) have an angle where they slope towards the cheekbones at the bottom.
 This reduces the internal volume of the mask and more importantly makes it easier to look down.

 The most important feature of a mask is that it lets you see underwater.
 A good scuba diving mask will not only allow you to see straight out of the mask but give you some area up and down and left and right where you can look at your environment.
 The larger the field of view, the closer you get to having the best scuba diving experience possible.